1887 time capsule found inside Robert E. Lee Monument - NewsBreak

 Gov. Ralph Northam tweeted , “They found it!
 This is likely the time capsule everyone was looking for.
 Conservators studying it—stay tuned for next steps!
 (Won’t be opened today)”

-The time capsule opened last week was not the one referenced in historical documents.More than 7,000 flights delayed, canceled Sunday amid omicron surge
+The time capsule opened last week was not the one referenced in historical documents.What’s in the box?
+Take a look inside the time capsule found in a Robert E. Lee monument

 A Richmond Magazine article from 2017 tells the story of the time capsule and the items that are thought to be inside, including an irreplaceable artifact related to President Abraham Lincoln.